 This traditional Mexican Chicken Pozole Recipe is perfectly flavored and spiced made with comforting hominy, peppers, delicious chicken and so much love.
-If you love comforting soups like Chicken Chili or Tomato Basil Soup, you will adore this perfectly spiced soup that makes you feel right at home.
+If you love comforting soups like Chicken Chili or Carrot Ginger Soup or even Tomato Basil Soup, you will adore this perfectly spiced soup that makes you feel right at home.
 Pair with my Mexican Cornbread for a true Mexican down home meal!

 The BEST Classic Mexican Chicken Pozole Recipe

 I’m heading on vacay, and Puerto Vallarta has been calling my name since late last month.
 The constant dreams of sunny weather, turquoise water and frozen drinks is almost deafening.

 Because I’m heading to Mexico for fun and sun, I thought it would be appropriate if my final recipe before departing was a Mexican classic: Chicken Pozole Recipe specifically Chicken Pozole Verde.